HMNB Portsmouth: The dockyard railway

 In 1843 construction began on a railway system within the dockyard.
 In 1846 this was connected to Portsmouth Town railway station via what became known as the Admiralty Line.
 By 1952 there was over 27 miles of track within the dockyard.
 Its use declined in the 1970s: the link to the mainline was closed in 1977 and locomotives ceased operating within the yard the following year.

 In 1876 a railway station was built on what became known as South Railway Jetty on Watering Island (west of the Semaphore Tower).
 It was served by a separate branch line which crossed the South Camber by way of a swing bridge and continued on a viaduct over the foreshore, joining the main line just east of Portsmouth Harbour railway station.

 A small railway station and ornamental cast-iron shelter served in particular the needs of Queen Victoria and her family, who would often transfer from yacht to train at this location; this line soon became the main arrival/departure route for personnel.
 The swing bridge and viaduct were damaged in the wartime blitz and subsequently dismantled in 1946.
 The Royal Naval Railway Shelter has recently been moved to the other side of the island and restored.

 Twentieth century

+By the end of the 19th century, No 5 Slip had been uncovered and extended (to a length of 666 ft) to become the yard's principal shipbuilding slip.
+At the same time the adjacent dry dock (No 9) was filled in to provide space for stacking steel plates, alongside which a further smithery (No 3 Engine Smithery) was erected in 1903.
+Meanwhile, slips 1–4 were repurposed (being no longer large enough for warship construction).
+Before long Nos 4 and 3 had been filled in, and the space beneath their cast iron covers converted into a shipbuilding workshop (No 3 Ship Shop); the neighbouring No 2 Slip was used for hauling up torpedo boat destroyers for a time, while No 1 was used as a boat slip.

+In 1900 the Third class cruiser HMS Pandora was launched, followed by the armoured cruisers Kent in 1901 and Suffolk in 1903.
+Two battleships of the pre-Dreadnought King Edward VII Class were launched in 1904—Britannia and New Zealand.